+The 947 engines has a conventional cooling system.
 The water is entering the engine by the water inlet fitting at the cylinder head.

-The water supply is provided by a pressurized area in the jet pump between the impeller and venturi.
+As with other models, the water supply is provided by a pressurized area in the jet pump between the impeller and venturi.